juanalytics/tussi/README.md

 | **Response**           | Kubernetes detects the failed probe and immediately stops sending traffic to the failed pod.
 The Service automatically reroutes new requests to one of the healthy "hot spare" pods, which already has the latest state.
 Kubernetes then initiates the process of replacing the failed pod. |
 | **Response metric**    | The failover is transparent to the client.
 The time to detect failure and reroute traffic is under 500ms.
 There is zero data loss since the spare was already synchronized.                                                                                                 |

+On GKE, we implement an Active Redundancy (Hot Spare) pattern by running your service as at least two pod replicas—ideally spread across separate node pools or zones—that each ingest the same input stream (for example, by subscribing to the same Pub/Sub topic) and checkpoint state continuously to a shared, highly-available datastore (Cloud Spanner or a regional Cloud SQL instance with synchronous replication).
+Both pods are kept "hot" and ready behind a single Kubernetes Service, so even though one is effectively "active" at any moment, its spare sibling has already processed all the same events and holds an up-to-date view of the state.
+If the primary pod or its node fails (detected instantly via liveness/readiness probes), Kubernetes immediately routes traffic to the surviving pod—which already has the latest state—ensuring failover with zero data loss and no disruption to your workload.

 #### Passive Redundancy (Warm Spare) Pattern

 ```mermaid
 graph LR
     A["<b>Stimulus Source:</b><br/>Monitoring System"] --> B["<b>Stimulus:</b><br/>Primary service becomes unresponsive"]